chetbox/jexl-to-estree/README.md

   recast.print(ast).code; // "[1, 2, 3].some((v) => v === 1)"
 }

-// Functions are automatically converted from `addFunction` {
+// Functions are automatically converted from the source code of `addFunction`.
+// Note that direct references to functions are not supported because the source code from `.toString()`
+// is used as the implementations of the functions.
+{
   const ast = estreeFromJexlString(jexl, "now() + 1000");
   recast.print(ast).code; // "Date.now() + 1000"